🦆🔍 Learn SQL by Exploring the Epstein Files

 • account_email - which of Epstein’s accounts (Gmail or Yahoo) the email belongs to

-Level 1: SELECT, WHERE, ORDER BY
+Level 1: Identify the Players (SELECT, WHERE, ORDER BY)

 The foundation of SQL.
 Every query starts with what you want (SELECT), where it lives (FROM), and optionally what conditions filter it (WHERE).
+But the analyst question driving this level is simple: who are the key actors in this dataset?

 Who sent the most emails?